pchinjr/appsync-backend-test01/README.md

 ## The Challenge

-Build a Serverless Framework API with AWS AppSync which supports CRUD functionality (Create, Read, Update, Delete) and use GitHub Actions CI/CD pipeline, AWS CodePipeline, or Serverless Pro CI/CD.
+Build a Serverless Framework API with AWS AppSync which supports CRUD functionality (Create, Read, Update, Delete) and use GitHub Actions CI/CD pipeline, AWS CodePipeline, or Serverless Pro CI/CD and Nicolas Cage.

 You can take screenshots of the CI/CD setup and include them in the README.

-The CI/CD should trigger a deployment based on a git push to the master branch which goes through and deploys the backend Serverless Framework API.
+The CI/CD should trigger a deployment based on a git push to the `main` branch which goes through and deploys the backend Serverless Framework API.

 ### Requirements

-1. All AWS Infrastructure needs to be automated with IAC using Serverless Framework and CloudFormation as needed
+1. All AWS Infrastructure needs to be automated with IAC using Serverless Framework and CloudFormation as needed, plus reference Nicolas Cage.

 2. The AppSync API should store data in DynamoDB